Skip to Content

 Anthem of the seas royal caribbean bathroom

-The bathroom was spacious and clean and felt very new, it definitely felt like a bathroom where the shower had priority as this was quite big.
+The bathroom was spacious and clean and felt very new.
+It definitely felt like a bathroom where the shower had priority, as this area was quite big.

-The shower good, it had the mysterious little step in the corner and there was a nightlight too so when you were to the toilet at night you weren’t in the dark.
+The shower was good.
+It had a mysterious little step in the corner, and there was a nightlight, too, so when you went to the toilet at night, you weren’t in the dark.

 There was quite a lot of storage and overall I thought that it had been well designed.

-You might think that it’d be tricky to mess up a bathroom when you don’t have much space to play with, but trust me not all cruise ship bathrooms are as nice as this one.
+You might think it’d be tricky to mess up a bathroom when you don’t have much space to play with, but trust me, not all cruise ship bathrooms are as nice as this one.

 This one had two bins for some reason actually, bins being trash cans before I get lots of questions about that.

-On a cruise you do have the option to have your towels changed every day when housekeeping do your room, I usually don’t but the option is there.
+On a cruise, you do have the option to have your towels changed every day when housekeeping cleans your room.
+I usually don’t, but the option is there.

-I said this recently in another video and had quite a few comments telling me that I should wash my towels after every use, sorry but I think life is way too short for that, not to mention the fact that’s a lot of work for the crew and uses tons of water.
+I said this recently in another video and had quite a few comments telling me that I should wash my towels after every use.
+I’m sorry, but I think life is way too short for that – not to mention the fact that’s a lot of work for the crew and uses tons of water.

 I’m a firm believer in making the lives of the crew as easy as possible when you can, they work incredibly hard and anything we can do to help them, I think is a good thing.